norskeld/nrsk.dev/src/content/articles/serializing-deserializing.md

 }
 ```

-And then add another case to actually handle maps:
+And then add a case to the replacer function to actually handle `Map` objects:

 ```typescript {{ highlight: [4], highlightInvert: true }}
 function serialize(value: unknown): string {